 The importance of the current study lies in its shedding light on protuberant problems in Collins' curricula in order to attain educational development that are compatible with the Jordanian general philosophy as well as objectives of education, and in a manner that is essentially goes in line with the students' interest.
-Besides, it aims to provide students with all means of success by employing contemporary skills, such as critical thinking, enquiry, cooperation, assessment, scrutiny and substantiation based on up-to-the-minute strategies and approaches of learning, prime use of what the learning atmosphere provides which is in connection to the learner's life, personality and Jordanian background.
+Besides, it aims to provide students with of success employing means by contemporary skills, such as critical thinking, enquiry, cooperation, assessment, scrutiny and substantiation based on up-to-the-minute strategies and approaches of learning, prime use of what the learning atmosphere provides which is in connection to the learner's life, personality and Jordanian background.